ibexa/documentation-developer/docs/guide/extending_online_editor.md

 ```

 `is_inline` is an optional key.
-The default value is `false`, so if it is not set, the custom tag will be a block tag.
+The default value is `false`, so if it is not set, the custom tag will be treated as a block tag.

 ## Custom styles